 - Get to know us.
 Look over our archives to understand the topics and writing styles we’re interested in.

-- CRO contains news, features and recurring sections.
+- Coastal Review contains news, features and recurring sections.
 Check the list below before submitting a query.

-- Although we work with writers we already know for high-quality and dependable writing, we also aim to find and stimulate new contributors who write about the N.C. coast.
+- Although we work with writers we already know for high-quality and dependable writing, we also aim to find and stimulate new contributors who write about the North Carolina coast.
 For writers who are new to us, we generally work on speculation.

 - Be sure to include brief bios with your stories.
 We like to tell our readers something about our writers.